werksarztzentrum/laravel-pdf/README.md

-# Laravel PDF: mPDF wrapper for Laravel 5
+# Laravel PDF: mPDF wrapper for Laravel

 > Easily generate PDF documents from HTML right inside of Laravel using this mPDF wrapper.

+## Supported versions

+Minimum supported version is Laravel 5

 ## Installation